 Bean Town Memories

-The Boston Bruins have had plenty of big moments, on this date, through their long and storied history.
+The Boston Bruins have had plenty of big moments on this date throughout their long and storied history.

 On Oct.
 23, 1966, perhaps the greatest Bruin of them all, Bobby Orr, scored the first goal of his legendary career.
 It wasn’t the most glorious of goals as his slap shot from about 50 feet out made it past Montreal Canadiens’ goaltender Gump Worsley.
 The milestone tally tied the game with about four minutes to play, but Jean-Guy Talbot scored about two minutes later to win it for the Habs.

 Eight years later, on Oct.
 23, 1974, Orr scored his sixth career hat trick and added an assist as the Bruins tied 5-5 at the Pittsburgh Penguins.

 Johnny Bucyk played in his 1,447th regular-season NHL game on Oct.
 23, 1976, as the Bruins beat the Los Angeles Kings 4-2.
 He moved past Toronto Maple Leafs’ legend Tim Horton into third place all-time for games played behind Gordie Howe (1,687) and Alex Delvecchio (1,549).

 Rookie goaltender John Grahame picked up his first NHL victory on Oct.
 23, 1999, as the Bruins ended their season-opening nine-game winless streak (0-5-4) with a 3-1 victory at the San Jose Sharks.
 Grahame won seven games during the 1999-2000 season.
 He won 97 games over his eight-season NHL career, with the first 29 coming with the Bruins.

 Islanders’ Greats Leave Their Mark